koyahness/base-account-privy/README.md

 # Build on Base with Privy

 A Next.js starter template for building on Base with Privy's authentication and wallet infrastructure.
-Features Base Account integration, smart wallet management, and seamless onchain experiences.
+This can serve as a template for developers looking to integrate Base Account as an option in Privy.

 ## 🚀 Features

 This demo showcases the full spectrum of Base Account capabilities:

-- **Base Account Authentication** - Passwordless sign-in using wallet signatures
+- **Base Account Authentication** - Using [`wallet_connect`](https://docs.base.org/base-account/reference/core/provider-rpc-methods/wallet_connect) with SignInWithEthereum to authenticate
-- **Sub Accounts Management** - Create and manage app-specific wallet accounts
+- **Sub Accounts Management** - Create and manage app-specific wallet accounts to allow your give your users a pop-up-less experience
-- **Wallet Operations** - Complete wallet interaction functionality
+- **Wallet Operations** - Complete wallet interaction functionality including transactions and message signing
-- **Account Linking/Unlinking** - Connect and disconnect various account types
+- **Account Linking/Unlinking** - Connect and disconnect various account types (Google, Email etc)
 - **Multi-Factor Authentication** - Enhanced security features

 ## 🏗️ Architecture